Bounds to electron spin qubit variability for scalable CMOS architectures: Methods

-The oxide interface is defined by a smooth step of $V_{{\rm Si-SiO}_2} = 3.1eV$ with the function $\sigma(z)= \frac{1}{1+e^{-4((z-z_s(\vec{r}))/a_0}}.$ Where $a_0 = 0.543$nm is the silicon lattice parameter. $z_s(\vec{r})$ defines $z$ coordinate of the rough surface at the position of $\vec{r}$ projected in the xy-plane $(r_x,r_y)$.
+The oxide interface is defined by a smooth step of $V_{{\rm Si-SiO}_2} = 3.1eV$ with the function $\sigma(z)= \frac{1}{1+e^{-4((z-z_s(\mathbf{r}))/a_0}}.$ Where $a_0 = 0.543$nm is the silicon lattice parameter. $z_s(\mathbf{r})$ defines $z$ coordinate of the rough surface at the position of $\mathbf{r}$ projected in the xy-plane $(r_x,r_y)$.

-\bmhead{Exchange coupling simulations with path integral Monte Carlo (PIMC):} Hundreds of realizations of two-electron paths are sampled with PIMC~\cite{Ceperley1995} with a Metropolis algorithm to minimize the partition function $\mathbb{Z} = e^{-S/\hbar}$, where $S$ is the total action $S =\sum_{m = 0}^{N_t} \tau H_{2e}(\vec{r}_1(m\tau), \vec{r}_2(m\tau))$.
+\bmhead{Path integral simulation of exchange coupling} Hundreds of realizations of two-electron paths are sampled with path integral Monte Carlo (PIMC) with a Metropolis algorithm to minimize the partition function $\mathbb{Z} = e^{-S/\hbar}$~\cite{Ceperley1995}, where $S$ is the total action $S =\sum_{m = 0}^{N_t} \tau H_{2e}(\mathbf{r}_1(m\tau), \mathbf{r}_2(m\tau))$.
 We simulate both, paths that remain in separate quantum dots for the entire simulation and paths that exchange a few times between the quantum dots.
 The action of electron paths that exchange between the two dots is higher than for non-exchanging paths by an amount $\Delta S$ which allows to compute the exchange energy as $J = \frac{2}{\beta} e^{-\Delta S/\hbar}$~\cite{Pedersen2010}.
 As the estimates of the operators are computed from average sampled path realizations, the method provides natural error bars determined by the standard deviation of $-\Delta S$.
-To adapt the method to 3D electrons in MOS quantum dots we had to do modifications to the main algorithm that are detailed in a separate paper.
+To adapt the method to 3D electrons in MOS quantum dots we had to do modifications to the main algorithm that are detailed in a separate paper (see Ref.~\cite{CifuentesPIMC2023}).
+For this simulations we used paths with $N_t = 8000$ time slices and $\beta \hbar = 4$ps.
+The path integral method converges at these values as shown in Ref.~\cite{CifuentesPIMC2023}.

 \bmhead{Voltage Offset Deviation (VOD)}